cwang/cwang.github.io/content/posts/2022-07-hacking-engineering-hiring.md

 - If it is the offer rate, revisit the interview process and candidate experience.
 - If it is the acceptance rate, review compensation and candidate experience too.
 - If not sure, set up a tracking system for recruitment first to gain visibility and gather data.
+- Magic number is **5%** which is the conversation rate from screening to offer accepted, i.e. for every 20 candidates you talk to, there will be ONE hire at the end.
+It does vary seasonaly and move around between 3% to 6% reflected in my last few years of tracking.

 ### Review difficult-to-hire roles and find alternatives
 - Case-in-point: TPM, tiny pool and high bar to entry, difficult to compete with big tech - a good example of decomposing the role to see if a PM with some technical skills would fit, or a tech lead with excellent communication skills could be paired with a PM.